 Those interested in a career as a medical coder or medical biller can get started in the profession within a year.
 In-person and online programs are available on an ongoing basis and can often be completed full-time or part-time.
 This allows the flexibility to continue working while taking courses.

-To become a medical coding career, all that’s required is a high school diploma or equivalent degree.
+To enter the medical coding field, you only need a high school diploma or equivalent degree.
 Entry-level medical coder training is available through community colleges and standalone certification programs.

 Getting Certified